matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 So the fourth thing to remember is: account for details.
 You have to account for all the trifles.
-And it is often the case that our biases have us want to look at the information that is most exciting, the most emotionally charged.
-The pool of blood on the floor is a lot more exciting than the little trail of dust on the window sill.
+And it is often the case that our biases have us want to look at the information that is most exciting, that is most emotionally charged.
+The pool of blood on the floor is a lot more interesting than the little trail of dust on the window sill.
 But when you are doing problem solving, it is not about the thing that is biggest, it is about how the things all relate together.
 And they _all_ have to work.
 They cannot mostly work.

-[Time 0:15:48]
+[Time 0:15:47]

 ```
 [ Photo of Benedict Cumberbatch as Sherlock Holmes. ]